JakeH91/FantasyWorld/RPG/First Story - Murder Mystery/Places/Croak and Oak.md

 A immigrant owned tavern by the river.
-Current bartender is [[Jeremy Tanner]], who's parents own the place.
+Current bartender is [[Tanner, Jeremy]], who's parents own the place.
 It gets it's name from the sounds of the frogs in the river, and the misidentification of trees in the area.